TerraClear/opencv-install/README.md

 - Run the script to install all pre-reqs and build and install OpenCV

 ** NOTE for OpenCV4 you create symlink to OpenCV2 path
-- 'sudo ln -s /usr/local/include/opencv4/opencv2 /usr/local/include/opencv2'
+- sudo ln -s /usr/local/include/opencv4/opencv2 /usr/local/include/opencv2'